SofaPirate/Plaquette/RELEASING.md

 ./tools/do_release.sh 0.9.4
 ```

-This walks through every step below, pausing for confirmation before each push or commit, and shows the generated `CHANGELOG.md` section for you to review (and lets you hand-edit it before continuing).
-It's safe to re-run: if the version bump/tag already happened, it picks up from the next step (push, docs, PDF manual, gh-pages sync, GitHub release) instead of redoing it.
+This walks through every step below, pausing for confirmation before each push or commit: local tests, changelog review (shows the generated `CHANGELOG.md` section and lets you hand-edit it before continuing), push, waiting for GitHub Actions to go green on the tag, docs + PDF manual rebuild, gh-pages sync, and GitHub release creation.
+It's safe to re-run: if the version bump/tag already happened, it picks up from the next step instead of redoing it.

 ## Manual workflow